Adjusted Bayesian inference for selected parameters: Introduction

 \subsection{Parameter selection in Bayesian analysis}

 Berry and Hochberg (1999) comment that the Bayesian treatment of the multiplicity problem also includes decision analysis, rather than just finding posterior distributions.

 Scott and Berger (2006) discuss Bayesian analysis of microarray data.
 The prior model for $\theta_i$, the expectation of the log-fold change in expression of Gene $i$, is that $\theta_i = 0$ with probability $p$ and $\theta_i \sim N(0, V)$ with probability $1-p$.
 The decision analysis performed in Scott and Berger (2006) is the discovery of the subset of active genes.
 Scott and Berger (2006) declare a gene active ($\theta_i \ne 0$) if the posterior expected loss of this action is smaller than the posterior expected loss of declaring the gene inactive ($\theta_i = 0$).
-Where the loss function for deciding that $\theta_i = 0$ is proportional to $|\theta_i|$, while the loss for erroneously deciding that $\theta_i \ne 0$ is the fixed cost of doing a targeted experiment to verify that the gene is in fact active.
+The loss function for deciding that $\theta_i = 0$ is proportional to $|\theta_i|$, and the loss for erroneously deciding that $\theta_i \ne 0$ is the fixed cost of doing a targeted experiment to verify that the gene is in fact active.

-In Bayesian FDR analysis of microarray data the decision analysis is also deciding which genes are active.
-However instead of specifying Bayes rules for selecting active genes that minimize the loss incurred by selecting inactive genes and failing to select active genes.
-In Efron et al. (2001), $\theta_i$ is selected if the posterior probability given $y_i$ that $\theta_i = 0$ is less than a nominal value $q$.
-While Storey (2002, 2003) suggests using selection rules that ensure that the probability that $\theta_i$ is falsely selected is less than $q$.
+The decision analysis in Bayesian FDR analysis of microarray data is also deciding which genes are active.
+In Efron et al. (2001), $\theta_i$ is selected if its local FDR, which is the posterior probability given $y_i$ that $\theta_i = 0$, is less than a nominal value $q$.
+Storey (2002, 2003) suggests specifying selection rules for which the positive FDR (pFDR), defined as the conditional probability that $\theta_i = 0$ given that $\theta_i$ is selected, is less than $q$.
+In the optimal discovery procedure suggested in Storey (2007), the statistic used for specifying the selection rule is a plug-in estimator of the local FDR.
+Storey (2007) shows that the optimal discovery procedure provides the maximal probability of selecting $\theta_i$ among all selection rules with the same pFDR level.